NiranjanAgaram/DataHackHour---AVDataFest/README.md

 # DataHackHour---AVDataFest

-See [DataHackHour](https://datahack.analyticsvidhya.com/contest/avdatafest-datahack-hour/) to check amazing content by AnalyticsVidhya.
+See [DataHackHour](https://datahack.analyticsvidhya.com/contest/avdatafest-datahack-hour/) amazing content by AnalyticsVidhya.

 -Day 1: How to convert a business problem to analytics problem and hypothesis generation